-When the first frame with a metaframe bit is received by the DRXP board, it interrupts the CPU and the driver stores the current time in a certain place in the system memory.
-Right after all frames (blocks) of that group are transferred to the system memory, the driver copies the time to UTC(struct timespec).
-To get the current time, the driver calls getnstimeofday() which typically returns the time of the wall clock that can be adjusted through NTP or some other methods.
-The user needs to adjust the wall clock of the system using NTP (or another appropriate method) to have the correct timestamp in the information frame.
+When a DRXP board receives the first frame which contains a metaframe bit, it interrupts the CPU and the driver stores the current time in a certain place in the system memory.

+Right after all frames (blocks) of the group are transferred to the system memory, the driver copies the time to UTC(struct timespec).
+To get the current time, the driver calls getnstimeofday() which typically returns the time of the wall clock that can be adjusted using NTP or some other methods.
+You need to adjust the wall clock of the system using NTP (or another appropriate method) to set the correct timestamp in the information frame.
 This time stamp is the number of seconds since Epoch, 1970/01/01/00:00:00(UTC).
 And the value range of the tv_nsec is [0, 999999999].
 For hardware derived data timestamps, please use the tick count field at every 48msec.
 DRXP driver version 1.0.1 or older uses TAI for representing software timestamp.

 Usage

-Note on the driver use
+The note on the driver use

+When device driver is installed to system, device driver tries to find prototype/production DRXP board.
+If it detects the prototype/production DRXP board, it creates device file, /dev/drxpX (X=0,1,2,…).
+Your application can control/monitor DRXP boards via these device file.
+The device file index(X) is assigned from zero in order.
+When it detects prototype DRXP board, it creates one device file. (e.g. /dev/drxpX).
+When it detects production DRXP board, it creates two device files. (e.g. /dev/drxpX, /dev/drxp(X+1)) .
+The smaller number is imparted IF1.
+For example, one prototype DRXP board and one production DRXP board are in one server.
+And assume that the device driver finds prototype DRXP board at first.
+In this case, /dev/drxp0 is created for prototype DRXP board, /dev/drxp1 is created for production DRXP board IF1, /dev/drxp1 is created for production DRXP board IF2.

-This driver does not allow multiple open of DRXP board unit.
+This driver does not allow a device file to open multiply.
 This driver is not reentrant.
-Exclusive processing of the case to be used in multiple processes shall be determined at the sole discretion of the application.
-And this driver is only support the x86-x64 architecture.
+When you want to use single device file in many applications, you need to put them together so that single application access to single device file.
+And this driver supports only x86-x64 architecture.

-For C/C++ programs include the header file “drxpd.h” that defines the data structures and constants Note that the header file currently contains two sets of constants, the first is for kernel space (the driver itself), and another is for the user software.
-Control and monitoring words of characters ‘*_ID_*’ are intended for user software.
+C/C++ programs include the header file “drxpd.h” to use the data structures and constants in your application.
+The header file currently contains two sets of constants, the first is for kernel space (the driver itself), and the other is for the user-software.
+Control and monitoring items which contain ‘*_ID_*’are latter.
 For example, RESET_DFR is for kernel space only, and you should use RST_DFR_ID_ALL (or RST_DFR_ID_D, RST_DFR_ID_C, or RST_DFR_ID_B).

-The device driver sets the proper value to errno.
-We recommend that user application includes <errno.h> and checks the errno when DRXP API fails.
+We recommend your application should include <errno.h> and check the errno when DRXP API fails.
 For the detail of errno(3), please execute man command and read manual of errno(3). (e.g. $man errno .)
-In the case that user application wants to include the errno header device driver uses explicitly, please include “/usr/include/asm-generic/errno.h” and “/usr/include/asm-generic/errno-base.h”.
+Your application should include “/usr/include/asm-generic/errno.h” and “/usr/include/asm-generic/errno-base.h” to include the same errno header that the device driver uses explicitly.

-Installing Driver
+Installation of the Driver

-For the installation driver, please refer the user’s　manual.
+About the installation driver, please refer to the user’s　manual.

-Uninstalling Driver
+Uninstallation of the Driver

-For the uninstallation driver, please refer the user’s manual.
+About the uninstallation driver, please refer to the user’s manual.

 Example of reception